-- Under no circumstances should this type of surveillance be undertaken.
-An alternative means of obtaining the information should be sought. - 1.21 Interception of post, e-mail and recording of telephone conversations.
-The interception of communications sent by post or by means of public telecommunications systems or private telecommunications systems attached to the public network are outside of the remit of Maidstone Borough Council officers. - 1.22 Covert Human Intelligence Source (CHIS) is the term used for a person who is tasked by the Council to establish or maintain a relationship with a person for the purpose of covertly obtaining or disclosing information i.e. it is someone working "under cover" who has been asked to obtain information, to provide access to information or to otherwise act, incidentally for the benefit of the Council. - 1.23 A relationship is established or maintained for a covert purpose if and only if it is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the purpose. - 1.24 A person is considered to be a CHIS if: - (a) s/he establishes or maintains a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within paragraphs (b) or (c) below. - (b) s/he covertly uses such a relationship to obtain information or provide access to any information to another person; or - (c) s/he covertly discloses information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship. - 1.25 The Council has taken a policy decision that it will be the general practice not to undertake this type of surveillance activity.
+Under no circumstances should this type of surveillance be undertaken.
+An alternative means of obtaining the information should be sought.

+- 1.20 Interception of post, e-mail and recording of telephone conversations.
+The interception of communications sent by post or by means of public telecommunications systems or private telecommunications systems attached to the public network are outside of the remit of Council officers. - 1.21 Covert Human Intelligence Source (CHIS) is the term used for a person who is tasked by the Council to establish or maintain a relationship with a person for the purpose of covertly obtaining or disclosing information i.e. it is someone working "under cover" who has been asked to obtain information, to provide access to information or to otherwise act, incidentally for the benefit of the Council. - 1.22 A relationship is established or maintained for a covert purpose if and only if it is conducted in a manner that is calculated to ensure that one of the parties to the relationship is unaware of the purpose. - 1.23 A person is considered to be a CHIS if: - (a) they establish or maintain a personal or other relationship with a person for the covert purpose of facilitating the doing of anything falling within paragraphs (b) or (c) below; - (b) they covertly use such a relationship to obtain information or provide access to any information to another person; or - (c) they covertly disclose information obtained by the use of such a relationship, or as a consequence of the existence of such a relationship. - 1.24 The Council has taken a policy decision that it will be the general practice not to undertake this type of surveillance activity.
 An alternative means of obtaining the information should be followed.
-However, it is necessary that the Council be equipped to deal with CHIS if the situation arose. - 1.26 If it is necessary to request an authorisation under CHIS advice should first be sought from the RIPA Senior Responsible Officer.
-Conduct that may be authorised is any conduct that: - (a) remains within the scope of the activity authorised within the CHIS authorisation: - (b) relates to the person identified and authorised as a CHIS; and - (c) is carried out for the purposes of the investigation as detailed within the CHIS authorisation. - 1.27 As with directed surveillance a local authority may only make an authorisation permitting the use of CHIS on the ground that it is necessary for the purpose of the prevention or detection of crime or the prevention of disorder. - 1.28 It should be noted that where members of the public volunteer information to council officers, either as a complaint or as part of their civic duties i.e. use contact numbers set up for the reporting of suspected benefit fraud or for whistle-blowing etc. they would not generally be regarded as covert human intelligence sources.
+However, it is necessary that the Council be equipped to deal with CHIS should the situation arise. - 1.25 If it is necessary to request an authorisation under CHIS, advice should first be sought from the RIPA Senior Responsible Officer. - 1.26 As with directed surveillance the Council may only make an authorisation permitting the use of CHIS on the ground that it is necessary for the purpose of the prevention or detection of crime or the prevention of disorder. - 1.27 It should be noted that where members of the public volunteer information to council officers, either as a complaint or as part of their civic duties i.e. use contact numbers set up for the reporting of suspected benefit fraud or for whistle-blowing etc. they would not generally be regarded as a CHIS.
 In addition, if someone is keeping a diary record of nuisance, this will not amount by itself to use of a CHIS.

-- 1.29 In order for the Council to carry out surveillance using CHIS (should the need arise) it is necessary to have officers designated as Controllers and Handlers.
-These posts will carryout the following functions: - Controller will at all times have general oversight of the use made of the source. - Handler will have day to day responsibility for dealing with the source on behalf of the authority, and for the source's security and welfare.
+With the exception of a diary record of nuisance, a Council officer must never ask a member of the public to routinely record information relating to specified individuals on the Council's behalf. - 1.28 In order for the Council to carry out surveillance using CHIS (should the need arise) it is necessary to have appropriately trained officers designated as Controllers and Handlers.
+These posts will carryout the following functions: - Controller will at all times have general oversight of the use made of the source.

+Handler - will have day to day responsibility for dealing with the source on behalf of the authority, and for the source's security and welfare.